 - The Musical Musical: Most of the numbers are presented as a theater troupe performing numbers.

-- Organ Grinder: Epic number "The Girl With the Tutti-Frutti Hat" is introduced, for some reason, with a shot of an organ grinder and his monkey in the audience.
+- Organ Grinder: Epic number "The Lady in the Tutti-Frutti Hat" is introduced, for some reason, with a shot of an organ grinder and his monkey in the audience.
 Later there's a whole line of organ grinders with monkeys.

-- Person with the Clothing: "The Girl With the Tutti-Frutti Hat" makes up a whole musical number.
+- Person with the Clothing: "The Lady in the Tutti-Frutti Hat" makes up a whole musical number.

 - Proscenium Reveal: The opening scene appears to be a ship from Brazil pulling into port in New York, carrying a load of fruit.
 Eventually the camera pulls back to reveal that it's an elaborate stage musical number.